Jordache: History

-Jordache today
+Operations

 Today, Jordache Enterprises is a privately held conglomerate.
 The company designs and manufactures a wide variety of denim, apparel and accessories.
 In 2018, Jordache unveiled a premium denim collection in celebration of the brand's 40th anniversary.

 The brands owned by Jordache Enterprises include: Jordache, Earl Jeans, KIKIT Jeans, Maurice Sasson, Fubu Ladies, Airport, Blue Star, and Gasoline.
 Jordache is an official licensee of the U.S. Polo Assn. brand.
 Jordache Enterprises also manufactures private label denim for companies worldwide.

 Through the initial proceeds from the Jordache label, the Nakash brothers have expanded into Jordache Enterprises, Inc., with interests in real estate, hospitality, aviation, high-tech cryptography, maritime ventures, and agriculture.
 Among its more notable holdings beyond its namesake brand are real estate holdings in New York City, The Setai Miami in Miami, hotels throughout Europe and Israel, part of the Strip House restaurant chain, management of the Port of Eilat following its privatization, Arkia, Israel's second largest airline, and MG Aviation, an aircraft leasing firm with aircraft under lease to Norwegian Air Shuttle and eventually Arkia.
 Jordache Enterprises has two separate boards—one comprising six Nakashes and an outside board with 10 non-family members.
 Each male member of the second generation is highly specialized and has a nominal responsibility.